-An interactive tool to see how additional countries' support for the MBM can boost coverage of international aviation emissions.
+An interactive tool to see how additional countries' support for CORSIA can boost coverage of international aviation emissions.

 The International Civil Aviation Organization (ICAO), the UN body that sets standards for international flights, has a goal of "carbon neutral growth from 2020" — i.e., limiting the net emissions of international flights to year-2020 levels.
 With enormous growth projected for this sector, that's a significant gap to close.

-Better air traffic management/operational improvements; new technologies and standards for more efficient aircraft; lower-carbon biofuels — all, in principle, can help close the gap.
-But governments, industry and NGOs agree that there's a crucial role for a global market-based measure (MBM) so airlines can purchase high-quality emission reductions to offset the remaining emissions above 2020 levels, prompting ICAO to adopt the Carbon Offsetting and Reduction Scheme for International Aviation, or CORSIA, in 2016.
+Better air traffic management and operational improvements; new technologies and standards for more efficient aircraft; lower-carbon alternative fuels — all, in principle, can help close the gap.
+Governments, industry and NGOs agreed on the crucial role of a global market-based-measure, under which airlines purchase high-quality emissions reductions to offset emissions above 2020 levels, prompting ICAO to adopt the Carbon Offsetting and Reduction Scheme for International Aviation, or CORSIA, in 2016.

 - From 2021-2023, States will opt in to a voluntary pilot phase

 - From 2024-2026, States will opt in voluntarily to another phase

 - From 2027-2035, States will participate if they have an individual share of international aviation activities in revenue-tonne-kilometers (RTKs) in year 2018 above 0.5% of total RTKs or if their cumulative share in the list of States from the highest to the lowest amount of RTKs reaches 90% of total RTKs

 - Least developed countries, land-locked developing countries, and small island developing countries will all be exempt throughout

 - Exempt States and States not covered, could opt in if they so choose